The Book: Third Edition

 2. Avoid More Than Two Control Subexpressions in Comprehensions

-3. Avoid Repeated Work in Comprehensions by Using Assignment Expressions
+3. Reduce Repetition in Comprehensions with Assignment Expressions

 4. Consider Generators Instead of Returning Lists

-7. Inherit from collections.abc for Custom Container Types
+10. Inherit from collections.abc Classes for Custom Container Types

 1. Use Plain Attributes Instead of Setter and Getter Methods